Now available for pre-order.

 It loops around and starts moving westwards by the 8th of February.

-On the 23rd of March enters Virgo, where it spend the rest of the summer, moving slowly through the constellation, gradually brightening as it approaches the inner solar system.
+On the 23rd of March the comet enters Virgo, where it spend the rest of the summer, moving slowly through the constellation, gradually brightening as it approaches the inner solar system.

 It passes close to the +3.88 magnitude Mu Virginis on the 24th of March and close to the 3rd magnitude star Virginis on the 27th of April.
 The magnitude of the comet could now have brightened to about tenth magnitude.